 Money Management Basics

-- Encourage kids to set specific savings goals
+Encourage children to set well-defined and specific savings goals that they can work for.

 sbb-itb-a46f019